osmanfc/olspanel/README.md

 ---

 ## 📌 Features
+✅ **Account Management** – allow users to set and manage disk and bandwidth limits according to their selected package.
 ✅ **OpenLiteSpeed Web Server** – Fast and efficient web server for optimized performance.
 ✅ **MariaDB Database** – Reliable and high-performance database management.
 ✅ **Auto SSL** – Secure your websites with Let's Encrypt SSL.